-- the financial statements of the company on pages 18 to 44, that comprise the statement of financial position as at 30 June 2015, the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year ended on that date and the notes to the financial statements that include accounting policies and other explanatory information; and - the statement of service performance of the company on page 45.
+- the financial statements of the company on pages 12 to 43, that comprise the statement of financial position as at 30 June 2016, the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year ended on that date and the notes to the financial statements that include accounting policies and other explanatory information; and - the performance information of the company on page 44.

-In our opinion,
+In our opinion:

-- the financial statements of the company: - present fairly, in all material respects: - its financial position as at 30 June 15; and - its financial performance and cash flows for the year then ended; and - comply with generally accepted accounting practice in New Zealand and have been prepared in accordance with New Zealand equivalents to International Financial Reporting Standards. - the performance information of the company presents fairly, in all material respects, the company's achievements measured against the performance targets adopted for the year ended 30 June 2015.
+- the financial statements of the company: - present fairty, in all material respects: - its financial position as at 30 June 2016; and - its financial performance and cash flows for the year then ended; and - comply with generally accepted accounting practice in New Zealand and have been prepared in accordance with New Zealand equivalents to International Financial Reporting Standards. - the performance information of the company presents fairly, in all material respects, the company's actual performance compared against the performance targets and other measures by which performance was judged in relation to the company's objectives for the year ended 30 June 2016.

-Our audit was completed on 28 August 2015.
+Our audit was completed on 29 August 2016.
 This is the date at which our opinion is expressed.